 Observability¶

 Structured JSON logs via pino are the primary signal.
-Every dispatch decision and every pipeline step carries a deliveryId so you can reconstruct a request end-to-end from a single log query.
+Every dispatch decision and every pipeline step carries a deliveryId so you can reconstruct a request end-to-end from a single log query, and the webhook event handlers plus the daemon workflow executor additionally carry a canonical entityNumber (the issue or PR number) so a request can be reconstructed by entity as well.
 When DATABASE_URL is configured, the same information is persisted to executions and triage_results for aggregate reporting.

 Log redaction¶